-A dynamic and insightful speaker and author, Jeff Bush is known for his unique ability to translate difficult and confusing tax and fiscal information coming out of Washington D.C. into winning growth strategies for business owners, executives and high net worth investors.
-Jeff is a colleague of Andy Friedman and an integral part of The Washington Update, the industry’s NONPARTISAN experts on all things Washington.
+A dynamic speaker and author, Jeff Bush is known for his unique ability to translate difficult and confusing information coming out of Washington D.C. into winning growth strategies for financial advisors, business owners, executives and high net worth investors.

-Jeff presents more than 200 times yearly in the US and abroad to a client base that includes a who’s who list of fortune 500 firms from Wall Street to Main Street and everywhere in between.
+Jeff presents more than 200 times yearly in the US and abroad to a who’s who list of fortune 500 firms and their clients from Wall Street to Main Street and everywhere in between.

 Jeff Bush consults executive teams, business owners, and high-income individuals to prepare their organizations to succeed in the ever-evolving marketplace proactively.
 Jeff speaks on the following topics: